Welcome to today's edition of the Rush 24-7 podcast.

 No different than what you heard in that clip from Jay Rockefeller or Ben Chavis.

-He's the MAA LCP director, he was in that soundbite.
+He was in that soundbite.

-Uh Lloyd Benson, Texas was in that soundbite.
+Lloyd Benson, Texas, was in that soundbite.

 Al Gore, Bill Clinton, no different.

-Clinton said, right now, senior citizens having to make the decision of whether they buy medicine or food.
+Clinton said, right now, senior citizens are having to make the decision of whether they buy medicine or food.

 The government had to get bigger, so that didn't happen.